-- a) The share capital is represented by global certificates, unless otherwise specified for individual sub-funds in the following special section of the Sales Prospectus. - b) All shares have the same rights.
+- A. The share capital is represented by global certificates, unless otherwise specified for individual sub-funds in the following special section of the Sales Prospectus. - B. All shares of a sub-fund have the same rights.
 Shares are issued by the Investment Company immediately after the net asset value per share has been received for the benefit of the Investment Company.
+The Investment Company may issue fractions of shares.
+If fractional shares are issued, the respective special section of the Sales Prospectus will specify the exact number of places after the decimal point to which the fractions are rounded.
+Unless otherwise provided for a particular sub-fund, fractions of shares are rounded according to commercial practice.
+Such rounding may be to the benefit of either the respective shareholder or the respective sub-fund.